turingschool/curriculum/source/projects/idea_box.markdown

     └── idea_box.rb
 ```

-This puts all of our application under `lib/`, but separates the web-stuff
+This puts all of our application under `lib/`, but separates the web application
-from the pure logic-stuff.
+from the pure business logic.

+### Moving Files

 To get to that project structure we need to make a few changes: